PubChimps/odsc-omd-mcp/README.md

 |:--:|
 | An OpenMetadata PAT is needed to use it in goose |

-Copy this token for to paste into goose later.
+Copy this token to paste into goose later.

 With OpenMetadata up and running, we can add it's MCP server as a goose extension!
 Open goose, select Extensions, then **+Add custom extension**